Welcome to EarthTurns

 Caution: If you are pregnant or nursing do not take this product.

-Other Ingredients: Gelatin, calcium carbonate, vegetable cellulose, vegetable magnesium stearate, silica.
+Other Ingredients: vegetable cellulose, gelatin, vegetable magnesium stearate, silica.